Grammar term · The ism · Number

 In one line

-The singular: one of something — the base form from which dual and plural are built.
+The singular is an ism meaning one of something — the base form the dual and the plural are built from.

 Classical definition